hggeorgiev/CentroUI/README.md

 **CentroUI** is a set of reusable and extendable UI components and utilities for building interfaces for WebVR applications.
 Based on [React VR](https://github.com/facebook/react-vr), CentroUI gives developers with plug-and-play text input controls, cards, lists, navigation items and grids, all built with cross-device and cross-browser compatibility to ensure consistent experience with any environment and device.

+### This project is still in a very early stage.
+Do not use in production.
+[Contributions are welcome!](https://github.com/Centroida/CentroUI#contributing)

 ## Resources
 * [Wiki](https://centroida.github.io/CentroUI/)